utkarshtewari/Test-Payment-Service/README.md

 This subproject uses event driven architecture to decouple the services and uses Event Sourcing and Command Query Responsibility Segregation (CQRS) to achieve data consistency.

+This sample project introduced here revolves around a fictitious `Payment` execution application.
+Payments can be added for payment execution, stored, retrieved from Payments data store using RESTful API service.
+As changes happen for example payment is screened and accounts are updated for the payment amount, notifications are sent to interested services using messaging.

 ## Table of Contents
 * [Application Architecture](#application-architecture)
 * [Architecture Components](#architecture-components)